Understanding Education in Houston

 What does educational attainment mean?
 Educational attainment refers to the highest level of education an individual has completed.
 As the shift continues toward a knowledge-based economy, higher levels of educational attainment have become increasingly important to social mobility.10 This doesn’t mean a bachelor’s degree is always necessary to secure a “good job,” but some kind of education beyond high school (also called post-secondary education) — such as a certificate, credential, apprenticeship, or associate degree — is critical to meeting the demands of the current workforce and to unlock future individual opportunities.

-Workers with higher educational attainment tend to have the lowest unemployment rates, a trend seen during the COVID-19 pandemic.
-In 2020, the national unemployment rate for workers with a bachelor’s degree or higher averaged 4.8% compared to 9.1% for those with a high school diploma only and 11.9% for those without a high school diploma.
+For at least the last three decades, workers with higher educational attainment have the lowest unemployment rates—even during times of economic downturn such as the aftermaths of the Great Recession in 2008 and the COVID-19 pandemic in 2020.
+Additionally, during these economic crises, the unemployment rate tends to fluctuate less for those with more educational attainment.
+Between 2019 and 2020, the national unemployment rate for workers with a bachelor’s degree increased by 2.7 percentage points while the increase for those without a high school diploma was more than double that with a 6.5-point increase.
+As of 2024, the unemployment rate across the country for those with a bachelor’s degree was 2.3% compared to 4.2% for those with a high school diploma only and 6.2% for those without a high school diploma.
 Not only are lower education levels associated with higher unemployment, they are also associated with lower annual earnings and lower lifetime average earnings.11

 Educational attainment rates in the region continue upward trend, but with significant racial/ethnic disparities

 Texas also ranks low in the percentage of the population over the age of 25 with bachelor’s degrees.
-Three out of 10 Texans (30.8%) have a bachelor’s degree or above — placing the state 28th among all states and the District of Columbia (D.C.) — compared to 33.1% at the national level.
-Nearly half of all adults in Fort Bend County have earned a bachelor’s degree (46.2%), the highest attainment rate in the three-county region.
+About one out of three Texans (34.2%) have a bachelor’s degree or above — placing the state 28th among all states and the District of Columbia (D.C.) — compared to 36.2% at the national level.
+Nearly half of all adults in Fort Bend County have earned a bachelor’s degree (49.4%), the highest attainment rate in the three-county region.
 If Fort Bend County were a state, it would rank second in the nation — just behind D.C.
-(59.7%) and ahead of Massachusetts (45.0%).
-The proportion of adults without a high school diploma is highest in Harris County (17.7%).
-Adults in Montgomery County are most likely among the three counties to have some college education without a four-year degree (31.1%).
+(65.9%) and ahead of Massachusetts (47.8%).
+The proportion of adults without a high school diploma is highest in Harris County (16.8%).
+Adults in Montgomery County are most likely among the three counties to have some college education without a four-year degree (27.9%).

 Educational attainment rates are unequal across race, ethnicity and gender